mvolkmann/blog/src/lua.md

 All these variations produce the same results.
 A downside is that you may encounter all of these approaches in code that others write, so it is necessary to understand all of them.

+Adding a metatable to a single table instance is not nearly as useful as adding a metatable to all instances of a given kind of table when they are created.
+This is the topic of the next section.

 ### Classes